egrmadnik/zebkit/src/jekyll/easyoop.md

 ```

-**Packages and namespaces** It is recommended to use package system zebkit provides.
-The packages are organized as hierarchy (the same way Java does it) and they are accessible from predefined _"zebkit"_ global namespace using dot notation.
-A new namespaces with own packages hierarchy definition is also possible.
+**Packaging** It is recommended to use package system zebkit provides.
+The packages are organized as hierarchy (the same way Java does it).
+Packages are accessible from predefined _"zebkit"_ global package with using dot notation.
+The main rules you should follow:

-   * Declare a package variables and classes safely with _"zebkit.package(...)"
+   * Declare a package variables and classes safely with _"zebkit.package(...)"_ method
-   * A new global namespace can be declared via _"zebkit.namespace(...)"_ method.
+   * Safely access to packages stuff with _"zebkit.require(...)"_ method
    * Use dot notation to access package stuff

 ```js